 This ecosystem comprises a wide range of interconnected and interoperable elements: devices, fixed and mobile networks, satellites, data centres and submarine cables, as well as platforms and applications.
 This ecosystem not only facilitates communications, digital services and technological development, but also strengthens a country’s cyber security and cyber defence capabilities.

 This enables the protection of critical infrastructure as well as real-time monitoring, prevention, and effective response to threats.
-Telecommunications companies, such as Telefónica, are first-class partners for companies to build, enhance and manage cyber protection to increase their cyber resiliency.
+Telecommunications companies, such as Telefónica, are best in class partners for businesses to build, enhance and manage cyber protection to increase their cyber resilience.
 One example is the recent agreement between BBVA and Telefónica Tech to strengthen cyber security.
-In this context, the development of strong and sustainable companies in the telecoms sector is crucial.

 Policies to increase resilience, cybersecurity and defence

-The EU must strengthen its cooperation with the private sector and work towards a common approach to deepen the improvement of European cyber resilience: strengthening cooperation against cybercrime; harmonising and coordinating regulations and their implementations (interplay); defining and monitoring new indicators on investment and specialised personnel; exploring new funding mechanisms and fiscal incentives; improving quality of cybersecurity rating agencies (or cyberrating) by regulating them in a similar way to credit rating agencies; and strengthening capacity building to address the shortage of cyber-professionals.
+To increase its resilience and trust in the digital world, the EU must strengthen its cooperation with the private sector and work towards a common approach to deepen the European cyber resilience and its industrial base: strengthening cooperation against cybercrime; harmonising and coordinating regulations and their implementations (interplay); defining and monitoring new indicators on investment and specialised personnel; exploring new funding mechanisms and fiscal incentives; improving quality of cybersecurity rating agencies (or cyberrating) by regulating them in a similar way to credit rating agencies; and strengthening capacity building to address the shortage of cyber-professionals.

-In particular, it is important to improve harmonisation, coherence, regulatory simplification, multi-stakeholder cooperation and the use of international standards as a framework, while avoiding overlapping or inconsistent regulation, aspects that could apply to the NIS2 directive implementing act recently consulted by the EU Commission, as Telefónica signalled in its response.
+Of particular note is the need to enhance harmonisation, coherence, regulatory simplification, multi-stakeholder cooperation and the use of international standards as a framework, while avoiding overlapping or inconsistent regulation, all of which could apply to the draft NIS2 Directive implementing act recently consulted by the EU Commission, as Telefónica signalled in its contribution.